Education Administration (EDAD)

 EDAD 5386.
 Spc Populations & Spc Programs.
 3 Hours.

-Study is made of special programs offered in public schools including special and compensatory education, bilingual and ESL education, adult and continuing education, and vocational and technical education.
+The course provides a study of special programs offered in public schools such as the following: special and compensatory education, bilingual and ESL education, adult and continuing education, gifted/talented, and vocational and technical education.

 EDAD 6110.
 Workshop In Educ Leadership.
 1 Hour.

 This course deals with current topics in educational leadership.
 The topics selected for the workshop will be based on needs identified through collaborative endeavors with schools, service centers, professional organizations and governmental agencies.
 The course may be repeated for a maximum of three hours.